CVPR2021-ID453/MIAL/README.md

 This is the code for *Multiple Instance Active Learning for Object Detection*, anonymous ID 453 for CVPR 2021.

-## Environment Installation
+## Installation

 A Linux platform (Ours are Ubuntu 18.04 LTS) and [anaconda3](https://www.anaconda.com/) is recommended, since they can install and manage environments and packages conveniently and efficiently.

 A TITAN V GPU and [CUDA 10.2](https://developer.nvidia.com/cuda-toolkit-archive) with [CuDNN 7.6.5](https://developer.nvidia.com/cudnn) is recommended, since they can speed up model training.

-After anaconda3 installation, you can create a conda environment and install the required packages as below:
+After anaconda3 installation, you can create a conda environment as below:

 ```
 conda create -n mmdet python=3.7 -y
 conda activate mmdet
-pip install numpy
-pip install -r requirements.txt
 ```

 You may change the name of the conda environment if you like, but you will need to pay attention to the following steps correspondingly if you do so.

-Please refer to [MMDetection v2.3.0](https://github.com/open-mmlab/mmdetection/tree/v2.3.0) if you encounter any problems.
+Please refer to [MMDetection v2.3.0](https://github.com/open-mmlab/mmdetection/tree/v2.3.0) for environment installation.

 ## Modification in the mmcv Package